Thinking about studying in the US can be overwhelming because there are so many options.

 Top 5 universities in the US

-Based right next to Silicon Valley – or Palo Alto – Stanford has had a prominent role in encouraging the high-tech industry to develop in the area.
+Based in Palo Alto, right beside Silicon Valley, Stanford University has had a prominent role in encouraging the region’s tech industry to develop.

 Many faculty members, students and alumni have founded successful technology companies and start-ups, including Google, Snapchat and Hewlett-Packard.

-In total, companies founded by Stanford alumni make $2.7 trillion each year.
+In total, companies founded by Stanford alumni make $2.7 trillion (£2.2 trillion) each year.

-The university is often referred to as “the Farm”, as the campus was built on the site of the Stanford family’s Palo Alto Stock Farm.
-The campus covers 8,180 acres, but more than half the land is not yet developed.
+The university is often referred to as “the Farm” because the campus was built on the site of the Stanford family’s Palo Alto stock farm.
+The campus covers 8,180 acres, but more than half of the land is not yet developed.

-With distinctive sand-coloured, red-roofed buildings, Stanford’s campus is thought to be one of the most beautiful in the world.
-It contains a number of sculpture gardens and art museums in addition to faculty buildings and a public meditation centre.
+With its distinctive sand-coloured, red-roofed buildings, Stanford’s campus is thought to be one of the most beautiful in the world.
+It contains a number of sculpture gardens and art museums, and a public meditation centre.

 Unusually, the undergraduate and postgraduate programmes at MIT are not wholly separate; many courses can be taken at either level.